Coaching Women To Improve Their Self-Esteem

 My mission is to empower women of all ages to hold themselves in high regard.
 This is achieved by teaching women how to develop a more positive self-image-how to feel better about who they are and how they look.

-Coaching Can Help Women Improve Their Self-Image
+Coaching Can Help Women Improve Their Self-Worth

 Any of these sound familiar?

-No one thinks I’m worth much and I think they’re right.
+I feel like no one thinks I’m worth much and I think they’re right.

-I always make the wrong choices.
+I seem to make so the wrong choices.

 When women think poorly of themselves they, unsurprisingly, feel terrible.
 Feeling bad about ourselves informs how we navigate our lives - harmfully affecting the way we treat ourselves and other people and how other people treat us.
 A negative self-image hampers us mentally, physically, socially, emotionally, and spiritually.